TinkerBoard/rockchip-linux-manifest/README.md

 The code base has branches for different products and manifests for different releases.

-To check out the latest code base for a product, please execute the following command and use the branch name for that product as REVISION.
+To check out the latest code base for a product, please run the following command and use the branch name for that product as REVISION.

     $ repo init -u https://github.com/TinkerBoard/rockchip-linux-manifest.git -b REVISION

-To check out the code base for a specific release, please execute the following command and use the branch name for that product as REVISION and the manifest as NAME.xml.
+To check out the code base for a specific release, please run the following command and use the branch name for that product as REVISION and the manifest as NAME.xml.

     $ repo init -u https://github.com/TinkerBoard/rockchip-linux-manifest.git -b REVISION -m NAME.xml